Much love goes to New York City;

 Thus the fanaticism of the conquerors grew through conquest into an unyielding intolerance of anything outside of their definition of greatness and godhood.

-This intolerance then morphed into even greater oppression and harshness for the conquered who, in most cases, became the subjects or slaves of the conquerors.
+This intolerance then morphed into even greater oppression and harshness for the conquered who, in most cases, became the subjects of the conquerors.

 One coming from without this system, or from within, who desired to see its collapse could easily produce it through playing to their weaknesses.